Tu5har5harma/Food-Delivery-App/README.md

  4. Open terminal on the folder and run the commnad "npm install".
  5. If you have  an emulator already connected you can simply run the app using the command "npx react-native run-android" or "yarn android" (if you have yarn installed).

-## Also you can transfer the apk from the zip file and run it on your device or emulator.
+## Also you can download the apk from the release section of this repo and run it on your device or emulator.